Where does Lean Construction Come From?

 - Respect for all the people involved in the project, including their time, budget and resources.

-- It’s a continuous flow of finding better ways to do things, learning from it and adapting.
+- It’s a continuous flow of finding better ways to do things, learning from them and adapting.

 - It can always be done better!